Otto Warmbier: Death

 After his parents requested his feeding tube be removed, Warmbier died in the hospital at 2:20 p.m. on June 19, 2017, at the age of 22.
 His family issued a statement expressing their sadness, thanking the hospital staff for their actions.
 President Trump issued a statement regarding Warmbier's death: "There is nothing more tragic for a parent than to lose a child in the prime of life.
 Our thoughts and prayers are with Otto's family and friends, and all who loved him."
 He added:

 "The United States once again condemns the brutality of the North Korean regime as we mourn its latest victim."

 North Korean officials said their country was the "biggest victim" of Warmbier's death as a result of a "smear campaign", stating their treatment of him was "humanitarian".
 A spokesman added:

 At the request of Warmbier's family, an autopsy was not performed, and only a postmortem external examination was conducted.
 Doctors speculated that the cause of death could have been a blood clot, pneumonia, sepsis, or kidney failure.
 Sleeping pills could have caused Warmbier to stop breathing if he had botulism and was paralyzed from it.
 The University of Cincinnati doctors found no evidence of botulism, but several neurologists said that botulism could not be ruled out, given the length of time before Warmbier's return to the U.S. GQ journalist Doug Bock Clark suggested that Warmbier might have attempted suicide some time after his sentencing.
-Kim Dong-chul, a Korean-American businessman detained in North Korea at the same time as Warmbier, claims he saw a young American man, presumably Warmbier, "almost fainting, being dragged across a hallway by investigators with his head and face soaked with water."
-Kim suggested Warmbier may have been a victim of water torture during his interrogation, as he himself had suffered similar treatment during captivity.
-The U.S. coroner who examined Warmbier’s body after his death said that Warmbier's body showed no obvious signs of torture.
+The U.S. coroner who examined Warmbier's body after his death said that Warmbier's body showed no obvious signs of torture.

 A funeral for Warmbier was held on June 22, 2017, at Wyoming High School; more than 2,500 mourners attended.
-He was buried at Oak Hill Cemetery in Glendale, Ohio, and students tied ribbons on every tree and pole along the 3 mi route taken by the funeral procession from the high school to the cemetery.
+He is buried at Oak Hill Cemetery in Glendale, Ohio, and students tied ribbons on every tree and pole along the 3 mi route taken by the funeral procession from the high school to the cemetery.